x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * It then runs the cmd as administrator by reflected dll attack.
 * From here on we can invoke a powershell elevated as admin and disable all security mechanisms, forcefully uninstall defender, and lock the file system in worst case.

+# Side Note :
+* Added File for win10| win11 versions.
+* Changed the main file to server editions.

+# Legal Disclaimer:
+* I am not responcible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.

 # Thats it UAC Bypass privesc windows server 2022 with reflected dll.
 * x0xr00t

-# Legal Disclaimer:
-* I am not responcible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.